😃 What is Infophilia?

 Founding members (minimum $200 per year) are those, institutional and individual, who want to support my writings even further by contributing an extra gift.
 Names will be listed on a Founding members page, if you want it displayed, followed by the year of membership.

-➡️ Rates will be going up as of Sept.
+➡️ Rates will probably go up as of Sept.
 1, 2026.

 ℹ️ Stay up-to-date